Vegan Campaigns

 Veggies Catering Campaign are the hosts of this site, and sponsors of the Sumac Centre, funded by the work of Veggies volunteers at many events throughout the UK.

-Veggies also co-ordinate a diary of all things veggie, which includes the local activities of all the groups mentioned here, and from other like-minded groups in Nottingham.
+Veggies also co-ordinate a diary of all things veggie, which includes the local activities of all the groups mentioned here, and from other like-minded groups in Nottingham and across the UK.

-You can subscribe here for a weekly digest of news and events from Veggies and the Sumac Centre.
+You can subscribe here for news and events from Veggies and the Sumac Centre.

-For contact details of many more groups involved with healthy eating, human rights, animals and the environment see Veggies Directory at http://www.veggies.org.uk/acd/europe/uk/notts.htm.
+For contact details of many more groups involved with healthy eating, human rights, animals and the environment see Veggies Directory, including a Nottingham section.

-To let us know about other vegetarian or vegan projects in Nottingham, please contact:
+To let us know about other vegetarian or vegan projects in Nottingham, please contact us.

 Please support our work with a donation